chainpoint/chainpoint-binary/README.md

 ### To JSON

-Converts your Chainpoint proof to a JSON string from binary form in a Buffer A hexidecimal string is also acceptable as input for this method
+This method converts your Chainpoint proof to a JSON string from binary form in a Buffer.
+A hexidecimal string is also acceptable as input for this method.

 ```js